Interested in submitting an application for a Short-Term Research Stay in Mexico?

 Funds may be used to supplement existing fellowship support, including up to $1,500 per month toward local living expenses, up to $800 total for one round trip to and from the research site, and up to $150 monthly toward short-term health insurance if not enrolled in UC SHIP during the term of the stay.

 A complete application submitted to UC Alianza MX must include the items listed below.
-These must be submitted electronically in PDF format via this Google form prior to the application deadline in order for the application to be considered complete.
+These must be submitted electronically in PDF format via the online application form prior to the deadline to be considered complete.

 Date